 - the ability to work to deadlines.

-General experience working in a laboratory is usually required, for example in a hospital or a research centre.
+You'll typically need experience working in a laboratory, for example in a hospital or a research centre.
 Work placements occasionally arise in biological research and development.

-In Scotland a national forensic service, which includes biology, chemistry, DNA, Drugs analysis, crime scene investigation, fingerprints and specialist services (such as documents and handwriting) is provided by the Scottish Police Authority: Forensic Services.
+In Scotland, a national forensic service, which includes biology, chemistry, DNA, drugs analysis, scene investigation, fingerprints and specialist services (such as documents and handwriting) is provided by the Scottish Police Authority Forensic Services.

-- government departments such as the Defence Science & Technology Laboratory (Dstl), which specialises in all forensic work around explosives, and the Centre For Applied Science and Technology (CAST);
+- government departments such as the Defence Science & Technology Laboratory (Dstl) and the Centre For Applied Science and Technology (CAST)

 - Forensic Science Northern Ireland (FSNI), an agency within the Department of Justice.